Dynamics of Majorana Fermions on a Quantum Computer: Results

 \subsection{Benchmarking the Constant Depth Circuit algorithm}

 To validate the accuracy of the CDC for the Hamiltonian under study, we compared its performance against Trotter circuit execution on a noiseless simulator (ground truth) and on quantum hardware.
 We computed the system-averaged magnetization over 8192 measurement shots at each time step, normalized by the initial magnetization.
+Throughout the paper, we have chosen Hamiltonian parameters such that each time step corresponds to 0.05 fs, thus matching typical experimental conditions. $\hbar$ is chosen to be in units of eV/fs, thus making eV the units of the coupling and the magnetic field.
 The simulations were performed on the IBM \texttt{ibm\_kyiv} quantum processor.
 We explored different Hamiltonian parameter regimes—one dominated by the magnetic field and the other one by the interaction strength.
 In both cases, the CD circuit yielded results in excellent agreement with the ground truth signal, while the Trotter circuit execution on quantum hardware dramatically failed.
 Thus, we conclude that CDCs for TFIM are robust in noisy hardware environment, and we can use them to explore the dynamics of Majorana fermions in the wider phase space for longer times.
 The results of this assessment are presented in Fig. \ref{figure:assessment_cdc}.